buildkite/docs/pages/pipelines/managing_log_output.md

 Agents can redact the values of environment variables whose names match common patterns for passwords and other secure information before the build log is uploaded to Buildkite.

-If the environment variable is shorter than the minimum length of 6 bytes, it will not be redacted.
+If the environment variable's value is shorter than the minimum length of 6 bytes, then this value will not be redacted.

 The default environment variable name patterns are: